tomyri/Sabas/README.md

 TODO:
 - Selection for playback rate
-- Library root selection
 - Support for headset buttons

 How To Use It
 =============

-Place your books in 'Audiobooks' or 'Documents/Audiobooks' folder under user's home folder.
-(This will be user selectable if/when there is file picker component.)
-Vote https://together.jolla.com/question/321/file-picker-needed/
+Place your books in 'Audiobooks' or 'Documents/Audiobooks' folder under user's home folder, or select custom root folder from pull menu.

 Licenses
 ========